Peoria Courtroom 322 and 323 Standing Order Rescinded as of August 31, 2021

 PEORIA COUNTY INFO

-PEORIA COUNTY COURTHOUSE: The Courthouse reopened to the public Monday, June 1, 2020.
+PEORIA COUNTY COURTHOUSE: The Courthouse is open to the public.
 However, phone and video conferencing for court matters will continue to be used by numerous judges for court business into the future.
 Click here for information about remote hearings using Zoom.

 ORDERS OF PROTECTION: All parties wanting to file an emergency order of protection now have the option to complete Guide & File's Petition for Order of Protection interview.
 This is a guided interview that automatically eFiles the petition and all necessary forms.
 The Order of Protection office will then review all forms and contact the petitioner for next steps.
 You may contact the Order of Protection office at 309-672-6074 for assistance.
 If no one answers, please leave a voicemail.
 Safety - If you are in need of shelter, please contact the Center for Prevention of Abuse at 309-691-0551.

 COURT HEARINGS: Continue to use Online Court Records (portal) to check the status of your case and upcoming court dates.
 If your court date has been scheduled as a phone or video conference, you will see a "Order - Remote Hearing" and should have received a copy of the instructions in the mail.
 If you have a juvenile case or other confidential case type not visible on the portal, please contact either your caseworker or your attorney.
 If you still have questions, contact the circuit clerk’s office at 309-672-6984.

 DOMESTIC RELATIONS COURTROOMS 322 and 323: Evidentiary Hearings and Plenary Hearings will be held in person.
 All other matters, such as, CMC’s, reviews, and pre-trials will be held via Zoom.
 Please see the Family Law Standing COVID Order.